luxeengine/luxe-docs/docs/guide/workflow.md

     and type annotations.

 The completion works when the **luxe agent** module is installed and running.
-**The agent is automatically installed and VS Code automatically runs the agent**.
+**The agent is automatically installed and Visual Studio Code automatically runs the agent**.
 Below you can see it in action (exact specifics might have changed over time, it is frequently improving).

 <video preload="auto" autoplay controls="" loop="loop" style="max-width:100%; width:auto; margin:auto; display:block;">